List of The Vision of Escaflowne characters: Yukari Uchida

 Yukari Uchida is Hitomi's best friend and the manager of the track team.
-When she learns that Amano is going to study abroad, Yukari encourages Hitomi to confess her feelins to Amano.
+When she learns that Amano is going to study abroad, Yukari encourages Hitomi to confess her feelings to Amano.
 She witnesses Van's arrival on Earth and Hitomi being swept into a pillar of light to Gaea.

-After Hitomi's disappearance, Yukari and Amano learn from Hitomi's mother that Hitomi's grandmother once also was taken by a pillar of light as girl but returned.
+After Hitomi's disappearance, Yukari and Amano learn from Hitomi's mother that Hitomi's grandmother was once taken by a pillar of light when she was a girl, but returned.
 When Hitomi briefly returns to Earth about 24 hours before she disappeared, she relives events where she realizes that Yukari is in love with Amano.
 However, Yukari kept her feelings to herself and supported Hitomi, leading Hitomi to cryptically apologize before reliving her sprint for Amano, knowing that Van will appear again to take her to Gaea.

-At the end of the series, it's revealed that Yukari and Amano become a couple.
+At the end of the series, it is revealed that Yukari and Amano become a couple.

 Susumu Amano

 Susumu Amano (referred to by his surname Amano) is the captain of the Kamakura-Kita High School track club and Hitomi Kanzaki's crush.
-When Hitomi learns he is moving aboard, she asks him to give her first kiss if she sprints 100 m in 13 seconds.
-Hitomi's attempt is interrupted by the sudden appearance of Van and a dragon, ending with Hitomi being swept up in a pillar of light to Gaea and Amano being unable to grab onto before she is taken.
+When Hitomi learns he is moving abroad, she asks him to give her first kiss if she sprints 100 m in 13 seconds.
+Hitomi's attempt is interrupted by the sudden appearance of Van and a dragon, ending with Hitomi being swept up in a pillar of light to Gaea and Amano being unable to grab onto her before she is taken.
 On Gaea, Hitomi meets Allen Schezar, who bears an uncanny resemblance to Amano.

 Following Hitomi's disappearance, Amano tries to contact her through her pager.
-He and Yukari also learn from Hitomi's mother that Hitomi's grandmother had also once been taken away by a pillar of light during a summer festival and returned with the pendulum pendant she later gave Hitomi.
+He and Yukari learn from Hitomi's mother that Hitomi's grandmother had once been taken away by a pillar of light during a summer festival and returned with the pendulum pendant she later gave Hitomi.

 In the final episode, two girls are overheard discussing that Amano and Yukari are dating and make the "perfect couple."